-Sun spots – also referred to as age spots, liver spots or dark spots – are flat brown, gray or black spots that usually appear on the back of the hands, neck, face, shoulders and arms – any area most often exposed to the sun.
+Sun spots – also referred to as age spots, liver spots or dark spots – are flat brown, black or grey spots that typically show up on the back of the hands, neck, face, shoulders and arms – any area most often exposed to the sun.

-While sun spots may not show up until the age of 40 or so, (hence the other name, age spots) they can appear on younger people.
-Those with light colored, or fair skin and those who have a history of frequent sunburn or exposure to the sun, will most commonly develop sun spots.
+While sun spots may not appear before age of 40 or so, (hence the other name, age spots) they can appear on younger people.
+Those with light colored, or fair skin and who have a history of frequent sunburn or exposure to the sun, will most commonly develop sun spots.

-True sun spots are harmless and don’t require treatment, but they can look like cancerous growths so it’s always recommended that you have them medically diagnosed so you can rule out a more serious condition.
+True sun spots are nothing to worry about and do not require treatment.
+However they may look like cancerous growths so it’s always recommended that you have them medically diagnosed so you can rule out a more serious condition.

-Sun spots are a sign of sun damage and over exposure to UV rays over many years.
-The use of commercial tanning beds and lamps can also result in the development of sun spots.
-Exposing the skin to UV light accelerates the production of melanin in our skin, creating a ‘tan’ that helps protect deeper layers of skin from future UV rays.
-However as we age, our skin’s natural ability to fend off UV rays from the sun begins to deteriorate, and as a result, we see the development of sun spots.
+Sun spots are evidence of sun damage and over exposure to UV rays over many years.
+The use of tanning beds and sun lamps can also result in the development of sun spots.
+Exposing the skin to UV light accelerates the production of melanin in our skin, creating a ‘tan’ that helps protect deeper layers of skin from future UV harm.
+However, as we age, skin’s natural ability to protect itself against UV rays begins to deteriorate – as a result, we see the formation of sun spots.